Tips for building your business website

 • source code

 You can use software that comes with existing website templates, build a website yourself, or hire a third party to build it for you.
 If you do, make sure theĀ copyrightĀ is transferred to you upon completion of the order.
 If you do not arrange this beforehand, the maker of the website will automatically hold the copyright.
 You would not be allowed to make changes to the website without the maker's consent.
-That might cause a lot of hassle, plus extra costs.Ā
+Once you have the copyright, you can make changes without permission or extra costs.

 To get as many visitors on your website as possible, you need to rank well in search engines.
-To get a high ranking - top 10, or even a featured snippet - you need to optimise your website.
 This is called Search Engine Optimization or SEO.
-These are tips for optimising your website:
+These tips will help you optimise your website:

 • update your website regularly.
 Search engines rank websites that update often higher than 'static' websites;